 "The Task Force suggests that consideration be given to informing CRs that data collection began on August 1, 2013, and that any TOV they receive after this date will be reported as required by the law.
 AMs may wish to do this as part of the author communication process."

-Much of their recommendations came from impressions that ISMPP taskforce members left with from a brief meeting that they had with a few staff members at CMS.
+Much of the recommendations came from impressions that ISMPP taskforce members left with from a brief meeting with a few staff members at CMS.

 Some of those "impressions" were that:

 Publication assistance of any type provided to Covered Recipients (physicians and teaching hospitals) would seem to be a reportable transfer of value under the law

 Whether the publication(s) support was part of the initial research agreement or provided subsequently, both are reportable transfers of value.
 They could not answer in which category subsequent publication support should be reported.

 The specifics of how to apportion specific values among multiple authors, different Covered Recipients, across multiple countries, varying degrees of participation, or any other specific circumstances we work in was not the purview of the guidelines and would be left up to each Applicable Manufacturer to determine.
 The reasons for the allocation of dollar values should listed as assumptions and should be "reasonable